Achille Murat: On the Florida frontier

 Call told Murat of opportunities in the new territory of Florida, which had been acquired by the United States from Spain in 1821.
 In the spring of 1824, the former "Prince of Naples" settled in St. Augustine, reputedly renting what is now called the Prince Murat House on St. George Street.
 Murat soon became active in St. Augustine society by joining the Masonic lodge and dabbling in local politics.
 He enrolled in the local militia and was briefly a volunteer under the command of his personal friend, Brig.
 Gen. Joseph Hernández.

-Murat purchased an extensive property of 2800 acre and developed it into a plantation, utilizing slave labor to grow oranges, sugar cane, cotton, and tobacco.
-He named it 'Parthenope', in honor of his onetime principality in Naples, Italy, which had been founded on the site of the ancient Greek colony of Parthenope (see History of Naples).
+In 1824, Moses Levy, a Moroccan-born planter and religious reformer, sold Murat his estate, "Matanzas", a 1200 acre sugarcane plantation located at the confluence of Moses Creek and the Matanzas River, about 10 mi south of St. Augustine, for $1,960.
+Murat developed the property using the labor of enslaved Black persons to grow oranges, sugar cane, cotton, and tobacco.
+He renamed it "Parthenope", in honor of his onetime principality in Naples, Italy, which had been founded on the site of the ancient Greek colony of Parthenope.

-Murat's Parthenope was located about 10 mi south of St. Augustine, on the west side of the Matanzas River, at the mouth of Moses Creek.
 Murat liked to go nude and made a submersible chair to escape the heat of the north Florida summers, using it to sit naked in the waters of Moses Creek with mosquito netting over his head.
 A neighbor observed that he was obsessed with the "...eatability of the whole animal tribe".
 Murat was known to have experimented with eating baked turkey buzzard, boiled owl, roasted crow, stewed alligator, lizards and rattlesnakes.
 He had an aversion to baths, did not like to change his clothes, "washed his feet only after he wore out his shoes", and slept on a mattress stuffed with Spanish moss.

 Around 1825, Murat bought the land he would call Lipona Plantation, 15 mi east of Tallahassee.
 He lived there during the remainder of Florida's territorial and early statehood days.
 The name Lipona is an anagram of "Napoli" (Naples), the kingdom where Murat once thought he would succeed his father.
 He purchased Lipona at the prodding of the Marquis de Lafayette, beneficiary of the Lafayette Land Grant of July 4, 1825, which had granted him (LaFayette) 36 sqmi of land near what would become the city of Tallahassee.
 Legend tells that the Marquis' agents arranged for a group of fifty or sixty Norman French farmers to settle on the land around 1831, but there is no documentation of this taking place.